ukrbublik/react-awesome-query-builder/README.md

 - Values of fields can be compared with values -or- another fields (of same type)
 - Reordering support for rules and groups of rules
 - Using awesome [Ant Design](https://ant.design/)
-- Export to MongoDb or SQL
+- Export to MongoDb, SQL or your custom format

 ## Getting started